 We’ve kind of seen it all.

-Mark Cuddy, Principal, has spent nearly forty years leading five non-profit theaters across the country, from California to Massachusetts, as either CEO or co-CEO since 1976.
+Mark Cuddy, Principal, has spent forty years leading five non-profit theaters across the country, from California to Massachusetts, as either CEO or co-CEO since 1976.
 He has worked in large cities and small communities, and has encountered most every kind of artistic, financial, community, and governance issue.